jsailo/notes/docs/rebased-and-soapbox-tutorials/03-installing-soapbox.md

 title: Installing Soapbox
 ---

-Soapbox is the recommended frontend for Rebased.
+Soapbox is the frontend with which users (or you) will interact with your Fediverse site.

 1. Use the `curl` command to fetch the latest build.